Retirement Planning Basics

 • A Roth IRA is different since you pay taxes on the money you invest right away, but then you do not pay taxes on the money you take out when you retire.
 With a Roth IRA, you can take out the money you put into the account at any time without a penalty.
 (Note: there’s no penalty for taking out the money you put into a Roth IRA, but there are limits on when you can withdraw the interest your money earned.)

-• Generally, if you have a lower income—especially if you are young and have a long time to save—a Roth IRA is better.
+• Generally, if you have a lower income—especially if you are young and have a long time to save— saving in a Roth IRA can be a good choice.

 Workplace Pensions